wowsinfo/WoWs-Info-Seven/README.md

 # WoWs Info
 This is an unofficial app for the game [World of Warships](https://worldofwarships.com/).
 Its predecessor is [WoWs Info Swift](https://github.com/HenryQuan/WoWs_Info_Swift) but it is only available on IOS.
 This project aims to build a cross platform version of WoWs Info for IOS, Android, Windows 10 (and maybe Mac OS).

+This app will be published on AppStore, Google Play and Microsoft Store.
+However, you are welcomed to play with the source code and run it on your own devices.

+**Please do NOT abuse my Wargaming developer id** and get your own ID [here](https://developers.wargaming.net).
+If you may, please support me with IAP and Ads.

 ## Features
 * [ ] Search players and clans
   - [ ] Detailed statistics